-The intensity of magnetization (OC) in absence of an external field is called retentivity of material or residual magnetism.
+The intensity of magnetization (OC) in the absence of an external field is called retentivity of material or residual magnetism.

-When the external field is increased along the opposite direction, the material gets demagnetized at a certain value of the external field, the required external field (OD) in opposite direction to demagnetize the material is called backward coercive force.
+When the external field is increased along the opposite direction, the material gets demagnetized at a certain value of the external field, the required external field (OD) in the opposite direction to demagnetize the material is called backward coercive force.

-If the external field is further increased, the intensity of magnetization increases to the maximum value in opposite direction.
+If the external field is further increased, the intensity of magnetization increases to the maximum value in the opposite direction.
 The same process is repeated by reversing the direction of the external field.